 It’s Wednesday late afternoon.
 I’m aboard Delta flight 1833 from Cincinnati (actually, Northern Kentucky for what it’s worth) to Los Angeles.

 I had a very enjoyable day in Cincinnati meeting many local entrepreneurs, angels and accelerators.
-I was here to see one of our LPs (limited partners are the people who invest money in VC funds) called Fort Washington.
-They’ve been a long-term investor in our fund – GRP Partners – and it was important to me to spend time with them in their home market and meet the people with whom they deal locally.
+I was here to see one of our LPs (limited partners are the people who invest money in VC funds).
+They’ve been a long-term investor in our fund – Upfront Ventures – and it was important to me to spend time with them in their home market and meet the people with whom they deal locally.

 I met with Dave Knox whom I had previously met when he worked at P&G in marketing.
 He is now involved with an acceleraotor called Brandery in Cincinnati who focuses on helping local startups get off the ground and figure out how to get access to the huge brand dollars unlocked by working with big ad agencies and with brands directly.